 You may also use the distribution recommendation form and send it by email, postal mail or by fax.
 When sending distribution recommendations by fax or email, please include:

-Everence Charitable Services is administered by Mennonite Foundation and/or Everence Trust Company, affiliates of Everence.
+Everence Charitable Services is administered by Everence Foundation and/or Everence Trust Company.

-1Assets contributed to the donor advised fund become the property of Mennonite Foundation (an affiliate of Everence), and the donor retains no legal control over the gift.
+1Assets contributed to the donor advised fund become the property of Everence Foundation and the donor retains no legal control over the gift.
 Instead, the donor is entitled to give non-binding advice to the foundation about the distribution of the funds.

 2The impact investing option requires an additional $100 set-up fee.